-The Graduate Program Brochure contains more detailed information on the Ph.D. program at Penn, including the main subfields for specialization, the typical requirements at various stages of the program, and some frequently offered graduate courses.
-Below is a brief snapshot of the main requirements:
+The Graduate Program Handbook contains more detailed information on the Ph.D. program at Penn, including the main subfields for specialization, the typical requirements at various stages of the program, and some frequently offered graduate courses.
+The Graduate Division of the School of Arts and Sciences also has a set of general policies and procedures on a range of relevant topics (e.g. on registration, incompletes, leaves of absence, etc.).
+Below is a brief snapshot of the main requirements.

 To earn the Ph.D. in Political Science each student must: